Trinity Addiction Services.

 Call Now For Help - (800) 484-0393

 Some individuals are apprehensive to stop drinking due to withdrawal symptoms, but alcohol detox is the initial step in dealing with alcoholism.
+Schedule an appointment for a thorough alcohol evaluation with our patient service assistant at 800-484-0393.

 The alcohol detox phase is the primary step in treating alcohol addiction.
 Throughout this time, alcohol is totally flushed from your body.
 Withdrawal signs generally diminish within roughly 1-2 weeks after starting detox; nevertheless, this could take longer depending upon the severity of your AUD.
 From there, you will be able to concentrate on other elements of the healing procedure such as various activities, therapies, counseling sessions and support options.